ikerising12138/recipe-prediction/README.md

 ### Selecting More Features

-For the final model, we've decided to select more features and added them into our model.
-Namely, we chose `n_steps`, `n_ingredients`, and `minutes`.
-We have visualized their distributionn with regard to the ratings:
+For the final model, we've decided to engineer more features to add upon our baseline model.
+Namely, we chose `n_steps`, `n_ingredients`, and `minutes` to perform feature engineering.

+We have visualized their distributionn with regard to `rating`:

 <iframe src="assets/Scatter_Plot_N_Steps.html" width=600 height=550 frameBorder=0></iframe>